uwla/vue-data-table/README.md

 </script>
 ```

-**Note** Notice that v-bind will take all key-value pairs in the object (in this case, the `options`), and pass them as props to the VueDataTable.
-So it's a shortcut to pass multiple props at once.
+**Note** Notice that v-bind will take all key-value pairs in the object (in this case, the `bindings`), and pass them as props to the VueDataTable.
+So, this is a shortcut to pass multiple props at once.

 ## Customize configuration